jbmorley/InJapan/README.md

 Originally written for a friend who wanted a countdown to his holiday in Japan, I have now added settings where you can change when the timer expires.

 In v0.2.0, I’ve added support for different flags.
-The current version has the current Japan flag, the older-style Japan flag, the Union Jack and the Stars and Stripes.
+The current version has the current Japanese flag, the older-style Japanese flag, the Union Jack and the Stars and Stripes.

 Screenshots
 -----------